mekkablue/ShowComponentOrder/README.md

 ### Usage Instructions

 1. Open a glyph in Edit View.
-2. Use *View > Show Component Order* to toggle the the Component Order View.
+2. Use *View > Show Component Order* to toggle the Component Order View.

 ### License